Social Proof

 Testimonials

 Customer quotes citing specific, measurable results.
-The most persuasive form of social proof — when done right.
+The most persuasive form of social proof — when executed properly.

 Weak testimonial: